motif-project/motif-node-docker/readme.md

 - **Docker** and **Docker Compose**: Installed and configured.
 Please refer to [docker docs](https://docs.docker.com/get-started/).
 - **Bitcoin Node**:
   - Access to a full Bitcoin Node with transaction indexing enabled.
-This setup runs the Bitcoin Signet node in docker container.
-It also creates two wallets named `motifOnline` and `motifOnline`.
-The names of these wallets can be changed in the [btc_entrypoint.sh](https://github.com/motif-project/motif-node-docker/blob/btc-docker/btc/btc_entrypoint.sh) file.
+  - You can run `docker compose up`, this will setup a bitcoin node in a docker container.
+It also creates two wallets named `motifOnline` and `motifOffline` on the bitcoin node.
+  - The names of these wallets can be changed in the [btc_entrypoint.sh](https://github.com/motif-project/motif-node-docker/blob/btc-docker/btc/btc_entrypoint.sh) file.
   - You can also use your own Bitcoin node, just update the motif config file accordingly.

 - **Ethereum Holesky server**: